threefoldfoundation/tfchain/README.md

 >
 > If you are still running `v1.0.6.1` or older, you are advised to upgrade to `v1.0.7` as soon as it is released.

+You can reach out to us for any development-related questions on [our public Telegram group](https://t.me/rivine).
+If you're a user of the tools distributed via this repository, you are welcome to join that chat as well.
+You're especially welcome if you want to contribute and wonder how.

 [rivine]: http://github.com/rivine/rivine

 ## install and use tfchain